“To be a Frenchman is a fact; to be an American, an ideal”

 Time to stop playing whack-a-mule

-Even the right’s favorite nightmare, the notorious Salvadoran gang MS-13, all 10,000 of them (less than 1% of gang members in the US, and responsible for a similar proportion of gang crimes), started in Los Angeles decades ago, not Latin America, initially taking form as a group of delinquent heavy metal fans.
-They only radicalized into a gang as a result of the racism they witnessed and experienced against a Salvadoran community only here to escape a burgeoning civil war.
-And they only gained the strength they have today when we deported many of their leaders back to the old country–in other words, we created and exported the MS-15 problem to San Salvador and the rest of Latin America, not vice versa.
+Even the right’s favorite nightmare, the notorious Salvadoran gang MS-13, all 10,000 of them (less than 1% of gang members in the US, and responsible for a similar proportion of gang crimes), started in Los Angeles decades ago, not Latin America, and initially took form as a group of delinquent heavy metal fans.
+They only radicalized into a gang as a result of the racism they witnessed and experienced against a Salvadoran community that only washed up on our shores to escape a burgeoning civil war.
+And their mini-cartel only gained the strength they have today when we deported many of its leaders back to the old country–in other words, we created and exported the MS-15 problem to San Salvador and the rest of Latin America, not vice versa.
 Maybe they should have built a wall.

 Better to fight them here

 If you’re in the manufacturing sector, you may think these new workers are going to take your jobs and depress your wages, and you’re right.
-As long as they’re working in places like China or Vietnam or Indonesia, they surely will.
-There they’re being paid pennies on the dollar, and the companies they work for likely don’t have to spend a dime on protecting them or the environment.
+As long as they’re working in places like China, Vietnam, or Malaysia, they surely will.
+Overseas they’re being paid pennies on the dollar, and the companies they work for likely don’t have to spend a dime on protecting them or the environment they live in.
 Unless your company makes something in the supply chain we’ve just realized we can’t safely offshore, it’s likely going to tell you it can’t compete unless you take wage and benefit cuts, and then, sure as winter follows fall, that it can’t compete at all operating out of our country.

 Furthermore, the 2017 tax bill, which was supposed to end offshoring in every form, actually made this an even more likely outcome.
 Formerly, companies founded in our country had to pay American corporate taxes on all their worldwide income, in recognition that they couldn’t have built their businesses from start-up to worldwide empire to the extent they have anywhere else in the world, accomplishments to which all of we, the people, contributed to.
 Of course, gratitude is not a strong suit of international conglomerates, so predictably companies had been subverting this obligation by simply never bringing any profits they made overseas into the US where they could be recognized as income and taxed.